Georgia Prenuptial and Postnuptial Agreements

 It is a sad truth that approximately 50% of all marriages end in divorce.
 Some parties choose to ignore that divorce is a potential outcome.
 However, asking your future spouse to consider a prenup is a matter of honesty.
 It brings the reality of the possibility of divorce into the open and forces the parties to concede that their relationship could end.
-It also forces a couple to acknowledge that if divorce does occur, it will create a series of challenges for both of them.
-By discussing a prenup, a couple can have an honest dialog about their state of financial affairs, their assets, and how they would like to deal with such financial issues if a divorce ultimately happened.
+It also causes a couple to acknowledge that it will create a series of challenges if divorce does occur.
+By discussing a prenup, a couple can have an honest dialog about their state of financial affairs, their assets, and how they would like to deal with such economic issues if a divorce ultimately happened.

 Prenups Encourage Open Financial Conversations

 One of the leading causes of divorce is arguing over money.
 We see it all the time.
 Ideally, having a prenup would enable a couple to avoid some of these arguments.
 In drafting a prenup, the parties can have an open, candid talk about their financial situations.
-This can help them budget and decide how to blend their finances, as well as giving them the typical benefits of a prenup.
+Thie conversations can help them budget their finances, decide how to blend them, and give them a prenup's typical benefits.
 The disclosures involved in drafting a prenup allow a couple to be proactive about their financial future together.

 Prenups Can Protect You During a Divorce

 As it relates to marriage, the worst-case scenario is divorce.
 Making the heartbreak even worse is a long, expensive divorce.
-Many divorces end up costing tens of thousands of dollars in legal fees even when the property in dispute is barely worth that much.
+Many divorces cost tens of thousands of dollars in legal fees even when the property in dispute is barely worth that much.
 A prenup can help streamline the divorce process and help prevent a drawn-out, costly divorce.
-While it is often a difficult subject to address with the person you are about to marry, talking about a prenup is a moment of emotional honesty.
-It compels the parties to consider what is realistically possible.
+While it is often challenging to address with the person you are about to marry, talking about a prenup is a moment of emotional honesty.
 That conversation can help prevent an emotionally and financially devastating divorce trial.
-It is best to think and plan ahead.

 Prenups Allow You to Make Your Own Rules

 When a person files for divorce without a prenup, the outcome of that action is uncertain.
-While a person can make a settlement offer to his or her spouse to resolve the matter, the spouse is under no obligation to accept such an offer.
-If a couple cannot reach a settlement after a long costly, invasive, and stressful period of discovery, they will be given a trial.
-At trial, all the power lies with the presiding judge, and the outcome is uncertain, as opposed to a prenup, in which the parties can make their own rules on how they will divide their property and their debts, and how alimony, if any, will be determined.
-With a prenup, you can set the rules up as you like and you choose what happens.
-In the absence of a prenup, you may have to live by the judge’s decisions regardless of how right or wrong you find those decisions to be.
+While a person can make a settlement offer to their spouse to resolve the matter, they are under no obligation to accept such an offer.
+If a couple cannot settle after a long, costly, invasive, and stressful discovery period, they will proceed to trial.
+The power lies with the presiding judge or a jury at trial.
+With a prenuptial agreement, the parties can make their own rules on dividing their property and debts and determining alimony.
+You can set the rules up with a prenup and choose what happens.
+In the absence of a prenup, you may have to live by the judge's decisions regardless of how right or wrong you find those decisions to be.

 Reasons to Consider a Prenup

 - Communication: According to Psychology Today, stress over financial issues is one of the leading causes of marital problems and divorce.
-Establishing a pattern of honest communication about financial matters can have a positive benefit on your relationship.
+Establishing a pattern of honest communication about financial matters can positively benefit your relationship.

-- This is your second or third marriage: It is common for those entering second and subsequent marriages to have children from prior relationships.
-You can use a prenup to allocate certain assets specifically towards your children, protect ing their inheritance.
+- Prior marriages: It is common for those entering second and subsequent marriages to have children from previous relationships.
+You can use a prenup to allocate certain assets specifically towards your children, protecting their inheritance.

-- You own a business: If you have your own business or a partnership with another, it is important to realize that your future spouse’s contributions during your marriage to that business could result in an ownership interest.
+- You own a business: If you have your own business or a partnership with another, it is essential to realize that your future spouse's contributions during your marriage to that business could result in ownership interest.

-- Protection of inheritance: If you do anticipate inheriting money, property, or other assets from a loved one at some point in the future, your prenup can help ensure it remains in your sole possession.
+- Protection of inheritance: If you anticipate inheriting money, property, or other assets from a loved one, your prenup can help ensure it remains in your sole possession.

 Effects of Premarital or Marital Agreements on Divorce

-While no couple wants to think their marriage will end in divorce, having a pre or postnuptial agreement helps to ensure you are protected.
-Depending on the terms laid out in this post or prenup contract, it can protect your both personally and financially, while limiting the potential for no long, drawn out legal battles take place.
+While no couple wants to think their marriage will end in divorce, having a pre or postnuptial agreement helps to ensure you are protected as it will dictate how the divorce will be handled.
+Depending on the terms in this post or prenup contract, it can protect you personally and financially while limiting the potential for no long, drawn-out legal battles.

-Georgia is an equitable property division state, but this does not mean property is divided evenly.
-Depending on the circumstances, the judge may decide to award your spouse a greater share.
+Georgia is an equitable property division state.
+What does equitable mean?
+Depending on the circumstances, the judge may award your spouse a more significant share of the property, income, and assets.
+In other words, whatever the judge or jury thinks is fair.
 With a marital agreement in place, you and your spouse will get the portion you previously agreed on.

-If a spouse earns significantly lower than the other, sacrificed their own career goals to support those of their partners, or left their position to raise a family, they may be entitled to alimony.
-If this was an issue addressed in your pre- or postnuptial agreement, the judge is required to abide by your decision.
+If a spouse earns significantly less than the other, sacrifices their own career goals to support those of their partners, or leaves their position to raise a family, they may be entitled to alimony.
+If this was an issue addressed in your pre-or postnuptial agreement, the judge is required to abide by your decision.

 Common Clauses in a Prenup or Postnup

-- Property division: You may include a stipulation on how marital property earned or acquired during your marriage will be divided.
+- Property division: You may include a stipulation on how to treat earnings or property acquired during your marriage.

-- Alimony: If one spouse earns less than the other or sacrifices their career to care for children, alimony may be awarded, but you may set conditions or limits in your prenup.
+- Alimony: If one spouse earns less than the other or sacrifices their career to care for children, include alimony conditions or limits.

-- Business interests: If you own or intend to start your own business, the contributions your spouse makes to it during your marriage could result in a future ownership interest in that business for your spouse.
-However, how ownership in any business shall be treated can be addressed in a prenup.
+- Business interests: If you own or intend to start your own business, your spouse's contributions to it during your marriage could result in a future ownership interest in that business for your spouse, and you would include conditions or limits.

-- Retirement accounts: Once you are married, contribution to a pension and/or 401k accounts will be considered marital property, and it is important to discuss in your prenup how these will be divided.
+- Retirement accounts: Once you are married, contribution to a pension and/or 401k accounts will be considered marital property.
+It is essential to discuss how a divorce would affect your spouse's interest in those accounts.

-- Attorney’s fees: In contested divorces, attorney’s fees can drive up costs.
-You may stipulate now that each will be responsible for their own legal fees.
+- Attorney's fees: In contested divorces, attorney's fees can drive up costs.
+You may stipulate that each will be responsible for their legal fees.

-- Confidentiality agreements: To maintain privacy, you may stipulate in your prenup contract that any details surrounding your marriage or divorce and any settlements received be kept confidential.
+- Confidentiality agreements: You may stipulate that your marriage or divorce details and any settlements are confidential.

-- Income, deductions, and claims: for filing tax returns
+- Income taxes, deductions, and claims for tax refunds

 - Management of household bills and expenses